brndnmtthws/ijulia-marathon/README.md

 docker exec -it container_id /sbin/after_install

-now you can check your ijulia at https://host:8998/    if after_install was not run them check http://...
+now you can check your ijulia at https://host:8998/    if after_install was not run then check http://...

 to access the container from server running docker :